BISHOP2005/GITHUB-first/README.md

 hello world
 My name is Prathamesh Devalapurkar
-Studying CSE AIML at Jain College of Engineering and Research
+Studying CSE AIML at Jain College of Engineering and Research yes